 If you have any other questions about reservations, feel free to contact us at 1-905-333-0333, or by email at info@EscarpmentPetRetreat.ca.

-What if my dog is very old, deaf or blind?
+What if my pet is very old, deaf or blind?

 If your pet is old, deaf, or blind, we will adjust our care to give your dog the attention they need.
-We provide care appropriate for any and all dogs with special needs.
-All dogs are assisted to the outdoor areas for walks every 2 to 3 hours.
+We provide care appropriate for any and all pets with special needs.
+For example, all dogs are assisted to the outdoor areas for walks every 2 to 3 hours.
 Feel free to contact us if you have any other questions or concerns.